-Prior to the date the option is exercised, the Optionors will not be required to contribute to the costs of the property until the Company exercises its option and from then, all benefits, rights, profits, obligations, expenses, losses and liabilities to be derived from the property shall be allocated to or borne by the Company and the Optionors in accordance with their respective interests.
+Prior to the date the option is exercised, the optionors will not be required to contribute to the costs of the property until the Company exercises its option and from then, all benefits, rights, profits, obligations, expenses, losses and liabilities to be derived from the property shall be allocated to or borne by the Company and the optionors in accordance with their respective interests.

-If the Company acquires additional properties within a three kilometer area of interest parallel to all existing borders of the properties, such additional properties will be subject to a 2% NSR royalty in favor of the Optionors, of which 1% may be purchased by the Company for \$1,000,000.
+If the Company acquires additional properties within a three-kilometer area of interest parallel to all existing borders of the properties, such additional properties will be subject to a 2% NSR royalty in favor of the optionors, of which 1% may be purchased by the Company for \$1,000,000.

-Any additional adjacent property purchased by the Optionors on behalf of the Company, with the Company's consent, will be charged to the Company at the cost of acquisition and subject to a 2% NSR royalty of which 1% may be purchased for \$1,000,000 with the exception of claims that have an existing third-party NSR.
+Any additional adjacent property purchased by the optionors on behalf of the Company, with the Company consent, will be charged to the Company at the cost of acquisition and subject to a 2% NSR royalty of which 1% may be purchased for \$1,000,000 with the exception of claims that have an existing third-party NSR.

-During the 2018 fiscal year, the Company also paid an additional \$1,800 for new claims.
+The Company also paid an additional \$1,800 for new claims during the 2018 fiscal year.

-() During the current quarter, the Company has terminated the agreement entered into on January 22, 2018 and wrote off \$70,510 for mineral claims within the Egan Property.
+() During the year ended October 31, 2019, the Company terminated the agreement entered into on January 22, 2018.
+Cost of \$70,510 for mineral claims for the Egan Property was written off in accordance with level 3 of the fair value hierarchy.